10 Benefits of Pilates

 7. Can help you Lose fat

 Pilates gives you the foundation to support more demanding activities.
-It involves muscle strengthening exercises which can contribute towards weight loss.
-For best results combine a healthy diet and aerobic activity (walking, cycling, or swimming).
-To increase efficiency try Pilates where there is added resistance, for example, reformer Pilates, to increase the difficulty and help burn more calories.
+It involves muscle-strengthening exercises, which can contribute towards weight loss.
+Combine a healthy diet and aerobic activity (walking, cycling, or swimming) for best results.
+To increase efficiency, try Pilates where there is added resistance, for example, reformer Pilates, to increase the difficulty and help burn more calories.
 A recent study showed an increase in Pilates activity has shown a positive reduction in weight, body mass index, and fat percentages (Savkin 2017).

 8. Tone and Define Your Body Shape